Erebot/Erebot/docs/src/Coding_Standard.rst

     }

 Exceptions may also be used instead of returning ``NULL``.
-Whether an exception an exception should be raised or ``NULL`` / an empty array returned is left to the appreciation of developpers.
+Whether an exception should be raised or ``NULL`` / an empty array returned is left to the appreciation of developpers.

 Class constructor calls